 Why Are They Relevant To Your Yoga Practice?

 Serratus push-ups are also commonly referred to as scapula push-ups.
 They are a wonderful and necessary part of your toolkit for both increased strength of your shoulders and mobility of the scapulae.
-The serratus anterior facilitates upward rotation of the scapula whenever you take your arms into a position over your head.
+The serratus anterior facilitates upward rotation of the scapulae whenever you take your arms into a position over your head.
 Upward rotation of the scapulae is necessary to take some of the work away from the trapezius.
 It also helps reduce the possibility of hypermobility in the glenohumeral joint.

 In your physical yoga practice, this is relevant in postures like Downward-Facing Dog, Chair Pose, Crescent Lunge, and Handstand (just to name a few).
 Upward rotation of the scapulae is also helpful in your everyday life.
-Having the awareness to utilize the movement of the shoulder blades when reaching for objects overhead, offers the same result.
+Having the awareness to utilize the movement of the shoulder blades when reaching for objects overhead, for example, offers the same result.
 You maintain greater health and movement of the shoulder because you are recruiting the use of the serratus anterior muscles to create movement of the scapula.

 HANDSTAND & MEDITATION